gmadalon/restaurant-finder/README.md

 I can improve "restaurant-finder" and create a NetflixOSS enviroment with restaurante-finder if you wish.

 The app was made using api-first concept, so first I created the file /restaurant-finder/src/main/resources/swagger/api.yml, using a maven plugin the controllers and DTOs was generated.
-That is good to decouple API from your domain.
+That is good to decouple API from domain.

 The request /restaurants/search is cached, during 2 minutes even a lot os request will perform well.

+I choose in memory H2 database, it is easy to start and test application.